Preparing AAEC graduates > Beyond the classroom experiences

 National Agri-Marketing Association

-Each year students prepare a marketing plan to compete in the National Agri-Marketing Association competition, which happens every spring.
+Students prepare a yearly marketing plan to compete in the National Agri-Marketing Association competition every spring.
 Students begin meeting in the fall to select a product and begin planning.
 They receive credit in the spring when they attend the NAMA Conference.
+For more information, Paula Mercadante, Pedro Queiroz, or Normand Adams.